 To further explore the topic of hot shoes, check out this in-depth video by Mike Smith:

 Let me wrap this article up:

 - The hot shoe definition: a connector slot between your camera and a device (mainly SpeedLights, Flashes, etc.).

 - By adding a two-way communication feature, the cold shoe has now evolved into a hot shoe.

 - Hot Shoe covers are important because they prevent corrosive materials from entering the hot shoe.
 It can also provide protection from solid objects if fitted correctly.

 - Hot Shoe adaptors are useful to prevent your camera from affixing flash units or some compatible camera peripherals.

-- The external hot shoes are interchangeable with the word external flash, since they are both mounted on the hot shoe.
+- The external hot shoes are interchangeable with the word external flash since they are both mounted on the hot shoe.
 These flashes can easily help you in situations where you need more creative options and a better flash than your camera’s built-in camera.

-- The main difference between a cold shoe and a hot shoe are their abilities.
+- The main difference between a cold shoe and a hot shoe is their abilities.
 Cold shoes do not provide any two-way communication for your devices.
 Depending on your circumstances and photography niche, this feature may help you.

 And that’s a wrap!
 Hot shoes are an essential part of your camera that may become handy once you learn more about it.
 Hot shoes are criminally underrated and are often forgotten despite their utility.
 Who knows, this article may inspire you to carry some cold shoes to aid your photography journey.